Table of Contents

 Yes, that can happen.
 What you’re feeling is one or several of your alters being co-conscious with you.
 This is a good thing!
 This means that they’re willing to question their reality right away and they’re watching what you’re doing to find evidence that you’re telling the truth.

 If you’ve never knowingly been co-conscious before, this also means that your dissociative walls are coming down.
 This is fantastic news because this is how your system can better share memories and heal.
 While it can feel a bit different at first, being co-conscious is a sign of serious system growth.
 Congrats!

 “My alter called me a liar and got very emotional.
 What now?”

 First, let me say that their response is understandable and not unusual.
 Try to keep in mind that they’re having their whole reality flipped upside down.
 Big emotions are not uncalled for.
 What they need right now is comfort and the ability to safely express themselves.
-As best as you can, allow them to say what their feeling in a nonjudgmental and open way.
+As best as you can, allow them to say what they’re feeling in a nonjudgmental and open way.
 Ask them, “What is it you need from me right now?”
-Often times, being allowed and encouraged to express themselves will quickly reduce a flair up.
+Oftentimes, being allowed and encouraged to express themselves will quickly reduce a flare up.

 “I felt a spike of anxiety afterwards.
 Is that normal?”

 Absolutely.
 You’re likely feeling a spike of anxiety because someone inside of the headspace is having anxiety.
 While anxiety is never fun, it’s a sign that at least one of your alters heard you, questioned their reality, and found that you were telling the truth.
 For some alters, finding out that their version of reality is incorrect is a huge blessing because it will free them from a trauma.